Correct Score Betting in Soccer

 Let’s say you want to figure out the chances of it being 2-1 Arsenal.
 We know Arsenal score 2 goals 26% of the time, and doing the calculation we see that Liverpool score 1 goal 36.5% of the time, so to get the probability of that result it’s simply (0.26*0.365) = 9.4% of the time.
 Once you have the probability, then you need to go off and check the odds on offer.
 In order to have a profitable bet on this scoreline, you need to be getting decimal odds of greater than 10.6, or roughly 19/2 in traditional odds.

 The stats for this match actually show that the most likely outcome of this match is 1-0 Arsenal which happens 13.3% of the time.
 As you can see, you’ll only get the correct score betting outcome right about 1 out of 10 times you can expect to have some big swings if you’re betting on this market regularly.
 Remember not to get too frustrated if you don’t win a few bets, because when you do win one the odds will be such that you cover all of your losses in one go.

+When the draw for the Champions League groups is done, there is always a lot of excitement – as the group your team is placed in may help to decide...
 Updated , .With quite a few of them out there, it’s often asked which is the best of the football prediction sites.
 We also wanted to know, and decided to...
 Saturday February 11th 17.30 Anyone who hasn’t been living in a cave on Mars with their fingers in their ears for the last month will have noted that, in addition...
-Saturday February 11th 15.00 In the interests of full disclosure, this column should point out that it has a soft/blind spot when it comes to Southampton.
-This is largely due...

 Updated , .With quite a few of them out there, it’s often asked which is the best of the football prediction sites.
 We also wanted to know, and decided to...